-- Equity securities
+- · Equity and similar securities

-- Debt securities
+- Interest-bearing investments

-- Unitised funds
+- Investment funds

 - Receivables due from contract holders/intermediaries

 - Reinsurance receivables

 - Reinsurance assets

 - Other loans and receivables

 - Cash and cash equivalents

-- Short-term money market instruments
+- · Cash, deposits and similar securities

 - Cell owners' and policyholders' interest

-- Derivatives
+- Structured transactions

-The Issuer uses a number of sensitivity or stress test based risk management tools to understand the impact of the above risks on earnings and capital in both normal and stressed conditions.
+The Issuer uses a number of sensitivity or stress-test based risk management tools to understand the impact of the above risks on earnings and capital in both normal and stressed conditions.
 These stress tests combine deterministic shocks, analysis of historical scenarios and stochastic modelling using the internal economic capital model to inform the group's and Issuer's decision-making and planning process and also for identification and management of risks within the business units.